walinejs/waline/docs/src/en/cookbook/locale.md

   ::: tip

-  For example, you can cutomize the labels for 6 levels like this:
+  For example, you can customize the labels for 6 levels like this:

   ```ts
   Waline.init({